Podcast Topic

 Kelly talks to branding and marketing expert Allen Adamson about his latest book, "Shift Ahead: How The Best Companies Stay Relevant In A Fast-Changing World."

-Love is Just Damn Good Business
+Steve Farber: Love is Just Damn Good Business

 Guest: Steve Farber